- FOR WOMEN

 Indeed, it is like a board press without the board.
 The board press is excellent for improving lockout strength by itself.
-But, what happens if we remove the board?
-The weight will continue to move downward.
+But if we remove the board the weight will continue to move downward.
 That will force the fight back against the resistance and stabilize the weight so that you can effectively press it back up.

 Then you do a short pause.
 That is the most interesting moment of the lift.
-Because the weight is levitating over your chest, you have to stay tight.
-You keep control of the barbell.
+Because the weight is levitating over your chest and you have to stay tight to maximize muscular tension and keep control of the barbell.

 What are the Spoto press advantages over the board press?

 The Position: It is essential to position your body in a way that will not only maximize your strength but also minimize the chance of an injury.
 Your shoulder blades should be pulled down and back as if they are trying to touch each other.
 Your chest must be kept as high as possible.
-Your back needs to form an arc over the bench line.
+Your back needs to form an arc over the bench.
 Create some space between the bench and your lower back.
 The glutes should be in constant contact with the bench.

-Feet Position and Leg Drive: Foot position is considered the crucial factor for successful performance.
+Foot Position and Leg Drive: Foot position is considered the crucial factor for successful performance.
 It affects both your leg drive and arc.
 Proper positioning will provide more safety, but also help to lift more weight.
 You'll always get a tighter arc with your feet dug in.
 Leg drive should initiate force back toward the bar, not up toward the ceiling.